rabie-snoussi/pixel-game/README.md

 ### <u>**Controls**</u>

-Bellow is the list of keys used to play the game:
+Bellow is the list of keys used to play the game and their function:

 | Keys                                                                                                                                                           | Actions                   |
 | -------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------- |